banner

 6. Development of increased cooperation with other departments at North Dakota State University and with departments at other schools in the state.

 North Dakota State University has offered Computer Science since 1973.
 The first courses were offered in the Division of Mathematical Sciences and the Department of Electrical and Electronics Engineering (now the Department of Electrical and Computer Engineering).
-A Bachelor of Science degree first was offered in 1977 and an M.S. in Computer Science started in 1979.
-The Ph.D. in Computer Science was added in 1986.
-The Department initiated the B.S. in Management Information Systems (MIS) in 1988.
-A Graduate Certificate, an M.S. and a Ph.D. in Software Engineering were added in 2002.
-Another graduate certificate, in Electronic Commerce first was offered in 2002 as well.
+A Bachelor of Science degree in Computer Science first was offered in 1977, the Master of Science degree in Computer Science was added in 1979 and the Ph.D. program in Computer Science began in 1986.
+The Department began the Management Information Systems (MIS) program in 1988.
+Graduate programs in Software Engineering were launched in 2002, including; Certificate, Master of Science, and Ph.D. curriculums.
+A graduate certificate in Electronic Commerce first was first offered in 2002.
+Most recently, in 2009, an online ‘distance education’ professional Master’s degree program was initiated.

-The Division of Mathematical Sciences split into three departments: Mathematics, Statistics, and Computer Science and Operations Research in 1988.
-Ken Magel served as the first Department Chair.
-In 1996, Ken Nygard became Department Chair.
-In 2005, Ken Magel replaced Ken Nygard as Chair while the Department sought a Head at the direction of the University administration.
-The main differences between a Chair and a Head are that the Head does not teach, serves an unlimited term, and can be replaced only by the upper administration.
+The Division of Mathematical Sciences split into three departments: Mathematics, Statistics, and Computer Science / Operations Research in 1988.
+Kenneth Magel served as the Department Chair for the first eight years.
+Then, in 1996, Kendall Nygard took the helm for nine years.
+In 2005, Kenneth Magel once again accepted the Chair position until the leadership structure changed to a Department Head system.
+(The main difference between a Chair and a Head is that the Head is appointed by the upper administration rather than elected by the faculty.)
 On July 1, 2007, Brian M. Slator became the first Head of the Department.